Vegan Parsnip Chowder

-- 1 1/2 tablespoons olive oil
+- 1½ tablespoons olive oil

-- 1 cup chopped onion
+- 1 large onion, chopped

 - 1 pound parsnips, peeled and diced

 - 32-ounce carton vegetable stock, or 4 cups water with 2 vegetable bouillon cubes

-- 2 cups rice milk
+- 2 cups unsweetened nondairy milk

-- 1/4 cup finely chopped fresh parsley
+- ¼ cup finely chopped fresh parsley, or more, to taste

-- Salt and freshly ground black pepper
+- Salt and freshly ground pepper to taste

-Heat the oil in a large soup pot.
-Add the onion and sauté over medium heat until it is golden.
-Add the potatoes, parsnips, broth, and seasoning blend.
+- Add the potatoes, parsnips, carrots, celery, broth, and seasoning blend.
 Bring to a rapid simmer, then lower the heat.
-Cover and simmer gently until the potatoes and parsnips are tender, about 20 minutes.
+Cover and simmer gently until the vegetables are tender, about 20 minutes.

-- Simmer over very low heat for 10 minutes, or just until thoroughly heated through.
+- Simmer over very low heat for 5 to 10 minutes longer, or just until thoroughly heated through.
 Serve at once, or let the soup stand for an hour or so off the heat, then heat through before serving.

 Note: This soup thickens considerably as it stands.
 Add nondairy milk to thin as needed (though let it stay nice and thick), then adjust seasonings.